danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-02-mocking-with-mockingkit.md

 ### Creating a mock

-To create a mock with MockingKit, you can inherit the `Mock` class and implement any protocol that you want to mock.
-If a mock has to inherit another class (e.g. to mock system classes like `UserDefaults`), you can implement the `Mockable` protocol instead.
+To create a mock with MockingKit, you just have to create a class that inherits the `Mock` class and make it implement the protocol you want to mock.

+If your mock must inherit another class (e.g. to mock classes like `UserDefaults`), it can just implement the `Mockable` protocol instead of inheriting `Mock`.

-`Mock` is basically just a `Mockable` implementation that uses itself as mock.
-All the mock functionality is provided by `Mockable`.
+`Mock` is basically just a `Mockable` class that uses itself as mock.

 In other words, you can either do this: